electro-sb/ganai_agentic_kcda/docs/_posts/2025-12-1-project-post.md

 ## Conclusion

 Building Erik demonstrated that **hierarchical multi-agent architectures** combined with the **Model Context Protocol** provide a powerful pattern for creating specialized AI systems.
-By separating concerns across agents and tools, we achieved:
+By separating concerns across agents and tools, the following was achieved:

 - **Modularity**: Each component can evolve independently
 - **Reliability**: Failures are isolated and recoverable